1. A student gave me an accommodation letter, what should I do?

 6. Are there any general modifications I should consider to make my courses more accessible to all students?

 Basic principles of universal design for learning encourage providing multiple means of representation, multiple means of expression, and multiple means of engagement for all students.
 Examples may include providing notes for course lectures, offering students a variety of options to demonstrate their comprehension of course material, and administering untimed exams.

 For additional information, please refer to The National Center on Universal Design for Learning, The Faculty Room, and USC’s Center for Excellence in Teaching.

 7. Should I place a statement on my syllabus informing students with disabilities that accommodations are available?

 It is mandatory that all university syllabi include the following statement regarding students with disabilities available through the USC Faculty Portal:

 Any student requesting academic accommodations based on a disability is required to register with Disability Services and Programs (DSP) each semester.
 A letter of verification for approved accommodations can be obtained from DSP.
 Please be sure the letter is delivered to me (or to TA) as early in the semester as possible.
 DSP is located in GFS 120 and is open 8:30 am – 4:30 pm, Monday through Friday.
 Website for DSP: https://dsp.usc.edu and contact information: (213) 740-0776 (Phone), (213) 740-8216 (FAX), firstname.lastname@example.org (Email).

 8. May I talk to a student about his/her disability?

 Feel free to speak with students about accommodation requests.
 Please respect student privacy and use the utmost discretion and sensitivity when discussing these matters.
-It is up to the student to discuss specifics regarding the nature of any disability status is up to the student.
+The level of disclosure regarding the nature of any disability status is up to the student.